-She is founder and pianist of The Moebius Ensemble, a group dedicated to championing American music and the works of emerging composers in America and beyond, and engaged in a long-term score donation project for the libraries of Eastern European conservatories.
-Moebius has been the recipient of Copland, Koussevitzky, Rockefeller, Arts International, and Trust for Mutual Understanding grants for a multi-year series of concerts, recordings, and presentations in Finland, Russia, Czech Republic, Poland, Bulgaria, Romania, and Armenia on issues and performance practices in 20th and 21st Century American music.
+She is founder and pianist of The Moebius Ensemble, a group dedicated to championing American music and works of emerging composers in America and beyond, and SPEAKmusic, a collective of Columbia and Juilliard musicians and faculty who are dedicated to enlivening the world of classical music through innovative programming and interactive audience experiences.
+Moebius has been the recipient of numerous grants and awards, including Copland, Koussevitzky, Trust for Mutual Understanding and Arts International grants to fund several tours of Eastern Europe.
 They have presented European premieres of Martin Bresnick, Duncan Neilson, Aaron Kernis, Fred Lerdahl, Jonathan Kramer, Sebastian Currier, Bruce Adolphe, Morton Feldman, Paul Schoenfield, and Lou Harrison among many others.

-Russian Music and Musicians
+- Russian Music and Musicians

-Jewish Music from Biblical Times to Present
+- Jewish Music from Biblical Times to Present

-Russian Music from Glinka to Gubaidulina
+- Russian Music from Glinka to Gubaidulina